-Carrier-agnostic MaaS providers, for example, that bundle network connectivity with a software platform and ancillary services will only grow in popularity because of their ability to more completely and cost-effectively satisfy specific wireless mobility management needs.
+Carrier-agnostic MaaS providers that bundle network connectivity with a software platform and ancillary services will only grow in popularity because of their ability to more thoroughly and cost-effectively satisfy specific wireless mobility management needs.

 RMAD is the process of creating mobile applications using code-free programming tools to speed up the development process.
-RMAD offers wireless mobility management efforts the ability to rapidly build and deploy enterprise apps that address specific program issues.
+RMAD enables organizations to rapidly build and deploy enterprise apps that address specific pain points.

-By harnessing the potential of RMAD, code-free apps are becoming easy to create, develop, test and implement.
-A combination of RMAD and MADP is already providing digitally focused enterprises with a fast and relatively inexpensive solution capable of resolving almost any mobile workforce-related app experience challenge.
+By harnessing the potential of RMAD, teams can create, develop, test, and implement code-free apps.
+A combination of RMAD and MADP is already providing digitally-focused enterprises with a fast and relatively inexpensive solution to most mobile workforce-related app challenges.

-UEM is a set of software-driven wireless mobility management practices that ensures program and policy compliance.
-UEM software manages mobile devices, applications, content/information, risks and security while effectively securing mobile technology data, services and usage.
+UEM is a set of software-driven wireless mobility management practices that ensure program and policy compliance.
+UEM software manages mobile devices, applications, content, risks, and security while keeping mobile technology data, services, and usage information safe.

-UEM itself is not new; the UEM industry, however, will look and feel different very soon.
-Robust offerings will compete with cheaper, more specialized products and services, granting greater overall flexibility to wireless mobility management asset and data management, security and optimization.
+UEM is not new, but the UEM industry will look and feel different very soon.
+Robust offerings will compete with cheaper, more specialized products and services, granting greater overall flexibility to wireless mobility management asset and data management, security, and optimization.

 Like BYOD, a WYOD wireless mobility management program allows employees to use personal wearable devices for enterprise tasks and functions.

-The early return on this technology is encouraging: employees already using wearable devices at work are eight and a half percent more productive and three and a half percent more satisfied.
-That’s why 94% of all businesses either currently have or plan on implementing some sort of WYOD program soon.
+The early data on WYOD is encouraging: employees already using wearable devices at work are 8.5% more productive and 3.5% more satisfied.
+That’s why 94% of all businesses currently have or plan to implement a WYOD program soon.